BlurryQ/nc-news/README.md

 **Hosted site** [NC News](https://blurryqs-nc-news.netlify.app/articles)

-Northcoders News is a social news aggregation, web content rating, and discussion website.
-Articles are divided into various topics, and each one can be rated by users through upvotes and downvotes, using the provided API.
-Users can also leave comments on articles, fostering discussions.
-This project demonstrates how to consume RESTful APIs for managing articles and comments.
-It enables users to perform full CRUD (Create, Read, Update, Delete) operations on both articles and comments.
+Northcoders News is a platform for sharing and discussing news across a variety of topics.
+Users can upvote or downvote articles, leave comments, and get involved in active discussions.
+The project is built on RESTful API principles, allowing for full CRUD functionality (users can create, read, update, and delete articles and comments).
+This project demonstrates effective REST API consumption and dynamic handling of user interactions.

 ## Requirements